Archer DAO Governance Token (ARCH) Achieves Market Capitalization of $33.25 Million

-Archer DAO Governance Token (CURRENCY:ARCH) traded flat against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on January 16th.
-Archer DAO Governance Token has a total market cap of $33.25 million and approximately $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.
-During the last seven days, Archer DAO Governance Token has traded flat against the U.S. dollar.
-One Archer DAO Governance Token coin can currently be bought for $2.51 or 0.00005559 BTC on exchanges.
+Archer DAO Governance Token (CURRENCY:ARCH) traded flat against the U.S. dollar during the one day period ending at 14:00 PM ET on January 21st.
+One Archer DAO Governance Token coin can now be bought for approximately $2.51 or 0.00005559 BTC on popular exchanges.
+Archer DAO Governance Token has a total market capitalization of $33.25 million and $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.
+In the last seven days, Archer DAO Governance Token has traded flat against the U.S. dollar.

 - Interlude (ISH) traded flat against the dollar and now trades at $0.0060 or 0.00000009 BTC.